 Rob’s skinless body lies in a pool of blood.

 Jessie scrambles to his feet and heads towards the truck.
-A hand reaches out from the darkness and latches on to Jessie’s hair, stops him in his tracks.
+A hand reaches out from the darkness and latches on to Jessie’s hair, stopping him in his tracks.

 “Please, please, please, no!”